webcrafters/ng-basics-2021/README.md

 The route '' should redirect to 'chucknorris'.

 If you haven't done so yet, commit your changes once the task is complete.
+## Task 8.2

+Start working on a new branch, like you did when starting the work on earlier tasks.

+The DadJokesComponent should behave in a way similar to the FunComponent.
+Paragraphs should be Dad Jokes instead of Chuck Norris Facts.

+We can fetch dad jokes from the Dad Jokes API: `https://icanhazdadjoke.com/`.

+Create a DadJokesService similar to the ChuckNorrisService.

+Let's start simple: A simple get request to the API will give us a random joke.
+Check out `https://icanhazdadjoke.com/api` for the documentation, or try a request in your browser, in order to see how the response json is formatted.

+Our DadJokesService uses the GET request for a random joke in a similar way to the ChuckNorrisService in our solution for Task6.
+It has a method

+`fetchJokes(howMany: number) : Observable<string[]>`

+The method returns a stream of string[] by forkJoining several separate requests to the API.

+For now, we ignore the search term entered by the user.

+When this task is done, your DadJokesViewer should allow users to load 20 random jokes from the API.
+This should only happen when the "Load" button is clicked.

+If you haven't done so yet, commit your changes once the task is complete.